 A stroke can quickly change life forever.
 And, it can happen at any age.
-With a number of primary stroke centers and a comprehensive stroke center, the hospitals of Lutheran Health Network are ready to provide the crucial care needed when stroke strikes.
+The hospitals of Lutheran Health Network are ready to provide the crucial care needed when stroke strikes.

 Stroke symptoms are often mistaken for other conditions.
 Protect yourself and others – learn the signs of stroke and how to reduce the risks.